Cyber News

 The Payment Card Industry Data Security Standard (also known as PCI-DSS for short) is a set of security standards designed to ensure that all companies accepting, processing, storing, or transmitting credit card information maintain a secure environment.

 In today's cyber landscape, it is no longer enough to simply implement protection solutions.
-Compliance with standards and regulations has quickly become an essential factor in ensuring information security—and therefore user confidence.
+Compliance with standards and regulations has quickly become an essential parameter for ensuring information security—and therefore user confidence.
+Among these standards is SOC 2 (Service Organization Control 2), which has become indispensable.